AngelLagr/ML-Asteroid-Impact-Prediction/README.md

 ```
 ---
 ## Results
-Ok, so here's where it gets interesting.
-We ran the model with all the fancy preprocessing, and let me tell you – we were seriously on the edge of our seats here.
+Here's where it gets interesting.
+We ran the model with all the fancy preprocessing, and we want to know if our model will be able to predict the threat that represent the asteroid YRA 2024.

-But guess what?
-The results came in:
+So here are the results I've obtained:

 - Accuracy: 0.9999 😲 (it's almost too good to be true!)
 - Precision: 0.9766